Tijuana Dreaming: Life and Art at the Global Border

 Co-editor with Fiamma Montezemolo.
 Anthology of scholarship, essays, literature, poetry, and visual art.

-boon for English readers who will find selections by prominent Tijuana-based writers and artists…a sort of reverse archaeological excavation, adding layers of complexity to this city and its archive of memory. – Bulletin of Latin American Research
+A boon for English readers who will find selections by prominent Tijuana-based writers and artists…a sort of reverse archaeological excavation, adding layers of complexity to this city and its archive of memory. – Bulletin of Latin American Research

 Tijuana Dreaming is important and inspirational: a study of the imaginary of a city that constantly reinvents itself.
 By documenting the artistic and social expressions of this border city, Josh Kun and Fiamma Montezemolo reveal what motivates us and what makes us proud as tijuanenses: living in a city so full of inspiration and possibility.—Ramón Amezcua, aka Bostich, of Nortec Collective